sidpremkumar/Auto-QP-Burndown/README.md

 1. `JIRA_PW` :: Jira Password
 1. `SPREADSHEET_ID` :: Spreadsheet ID (look at the URL of the spreadsheet)

+You also need to get a `credentials.json` file from the [Google API](https://console.developers.google.com/apis).
+Place this file in the root directory.

 ### Running
 To run the program all you need to type is: